 Hazrah assisted in the preparation of course and laboratory materials for BCIT’s Food 1190 – Herbal Product Quality.
 The course was designed to provide practical training in microscopic/macroscopic skills for companies to create a quality control program to support Health Canada’s NHP Regulations established in 2004.
 As a member of board for the BC Herb Growers Association from 2004-2006, Hazrah was also instrumental in securing funding from the Health Product and Functional Food Program (BC Innovation Council) to revitalize the Association’s marketing approach.

 Hazrah completed a professional development leave in 2011 where she was invited to conduct field collections of Crataegus species in the Pacific Northwest as part of an NSERC funded research project with the Royal Ontario Museum.
 As a visiting scholar with University of Mississippi’s Maynard W. Quimby Medicinal Plant Garden, Hazrah assisted in the cultivation of trial plots of 3 types of chamomile to support research projects conducted by the School of Pharmacy.
-Hazrah is currently completing an Associate Certificate in Leadership at BCIT.
+Hazrah has completed the Associate Certificate in Leadership at BCIT.

 Rebecca Robertson graduated from UBC with a BSc in Microbiology.
 Rebecca brings extensive industry experience to BCIT having established and operated a business partnership offering technical consulting to the food and NHP industry for 15 years.